hakimjazuli/simple_signal/README.md

 ## how to setup

-we have several way of installing this library to your app, depending on how you want to use it
+we have several way of installing this library to your app, depending on how do you want to use it

 ## IF you have no need of typehinting